aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/ascp.md

       objectAlias: password
 ```

 And the *secretObjects*, that will create and/or sync a Kubernetes secret with the data from the secret stored in AWS Secrets Manager.
-This means that when mounted to a Pod, the SecretProviderClass, will create a Kubernetes Secret, if it doesn't exist yet, and sync the values stored in AWS Secrets Manager with this Kubernetes Secret, in our case, it will be called as `catalog-secret`.
+This means that when mounted to a Pod, the SecretProviderClass, will create a Kubernetes Secret, if it doesn't exist yet, and sync the values stored in AWS Secrets Manager with this Kubernetes Secret, in our case, it is named `catalog-secret`.

 ```bash
 $ kubectl get secretproviderclass -n catalog catalog-spc -o yaml | yq '.spec.secretObjects'